legacysurvey/legacypipe/doc/cookbook.md

     export PYTHONPATH=$LEGACYPIPE_DIR/py:${PYTHONPATH}

 Then, we build the list of tractor files for this data release and submit the job.
 This can be done on an interactive queue.
-For DR6, the process took about 30 minutes on one Cori Haswell node:
+For DR7, the process took about 90 minutes on one Cori Haswell node:

     find $TRACTOR_INDIR -name 'tractor-*.fits' > $TRACTOR_FILELIST
     time srun -u --cpu_bind=no -n 1 python $LEGACYPIPE_DIR/bin/generate-sweep-files.py \
-              -v --numproc 32 -I -f fits -F $TRACTOR_FILELIST --schema blocks \
+              -v --numproc 16 -I -f fits -F $TRACTOR_FILELIST --schema blocks \
               -d $BRICKSFILE $TRACTOR_INDIR $SWEEP_OUTDIR

 The files will be written to `$SWEEP_OUTDIR`.
+The number of CPUs used was reduced by half to 16 for DR7 because of memory failure.

 To generate the \"external files\" matched to other surveys (e.g. see ​http://legacysurvey.org/dr4/files/), we proceed in a similar fashion.